karlseguin/mqttz/readme.md

 # MQTT Client for Zig

-This is a [hopefully] embed-friendly MQTT client library for Zig.
+This is a embedded-friendly MQTT client library for Zig.
 Currently, the focus is on writing a foundation that can be extended, based on needs and the capacity of the platform.
 The library does not use the standard library and thus requires users to provide some of the implementation.

 A higher-level wrapper that uses the standard library is planned.